jonico/monas-snowman/README.md

-# Chapter 2: Winter arrives 🌨
+# Chapter 3: So much snow! ❄️

-It's snowing!
-Mona is so happy! :octocat::blush:
+It stopped snowing, and the snow feels just right for Mona to start building her snowman.

 ![](./figure.svg)

-Will the snow be good enough for Mona to build a snowman?
-Add a label (any label is fine) to the issue you created and refresh this page to find out!
+Give her some support by starring this repository.
+After that, refresh this page.